-1.6.1.6 BOARD COMMITTEE ON INVESTMENT
+1.5.1.6 BOARD COMMITTEE ON INVESTMENT

 This committee is a standing committee of the Board of Trustees.
 It advises the Board on matters of investment for the endowment fund as guided by its Board-approved investment policies.
+The committee's duties are to advise the Board on matters relating to the investment of the university endowment and to advise the administration on matters relating to oversight of the university's investment advisors and fund managers.